Roundups|February 28, 2026|Francis

 - Largest food database available

-- Barcode scanner works on free tier
+- Barcode scanner works on free version

 - Integrates with most fitness trackers and smart scales